Naraka: Buddhism

 A mural from a temple in northern Thailand.
 The unclothed spirits of the dead are brought before Yama for judgement.
 In the background, Mālaya (พระมาลัย) watches from above as sinners are fried in a large oil cauldron.

 In Buddhism, Naraka refers to the worlds of greatest suffering.
 Buddhist texts describe a vast array of tortures and realms of torment in Naraka; an example is the Devadūta-sutta from the Pāli Canon.
 The descriptions vary from text to text and are not always consistent with each other.
 Though the term is often translated as "hell", unlike the Abrahamic hells, Naraka is not eternal, though when a timescale is given, it is suggested to be extraordinarily long.
 There is not inherently any God required to be involved in determining a being's entry and exit to and from the realm.
 Rather, the mind ends up here—as is the case with all the other realms in the Buddhist cosmology—by natural law: the law of karma, and they remain until the negative karma that brought them there has been used up.

 Jainism

 In Jainism, Naraka is the name given to realm of existence in Jain cosmology having great suffering.
 The length of a being's stay in a Naraka is not eternal, though it is usually very long—measured in billions of years.
-A soul is born into a Naraka as a direct result of his or her previous karma (actions of body, speech and mind), and resides there for a finite length of time until his karma has achieved its full result.
-After his karma is used up, he may be reborn in one of the higher worlds as the result of an earlier karma that had not yet ripened.
+A soul is born into a Naraka as a direct result of its previous karma (actions of body, speech, and mind), and resides there for a finite length of time until its karma has achieved its full result.
+After its karma is used up, it may be reborn in one of the higher worlds as the result of an earlier karma that had not yet ripened.
 Jain texts mention that these hells are situated in the seven grounds at the lower part of the universe.
 The seven grounds are: